doableware/djongo/docs/docs/home.md

 {% include home/query.html pymongo=pymongo djongo=djongo %}

 Djongo generates complex, error free, aggregation queries automatically.

-It takes the relatively simple query on the right and generates the pymongo query document on the left.
+It takes the relatively simple query on the right and **automatically generates** the pymongo query document on the left.
 {% endcapture %}